-Trump fires hardline adviser Bolton over foreign policy disagreements
+Trump fires foreign policy hawk Bolton, citing strong disagreements

 Trump had sometimes joked about Bolton’s image as a warmonger, reportedly saying in one Oval Office meeting that “John has never seen a war he doesn’t like.”

+“He (Bolton) doesn’t play by the rules,” the source said.
+“He’s a kind of a rogue operator.”

+During his time at the State Department under the administration of Republican former President George W. Bush, Bolton kept a defused hand grenade on his desk.
+His 2007 memoir is titled: “Surrender Is Not An Option.”

-Trump’s North Korea envoy, Stephen Biegun, is among the names floated as possible successors.
+Trump’s North Korea envoy, Stephen Biegun, is among the names that have been floated as possible successors.

 “Biegun much more like Pompeo understands that the president is the president, that he makes the decisions,” said a source close to the White House.